-- Analyzing data and reports
+- Analyze data and reports

-- Conducting administrative investigations
+- Conduct administrative investigations

-- Writing reports
+- Write reports

-- Maintaining confidentiality
+- Maintain confidentiality

 NCAA investigators must have strong analytical skills and should be accustomed to working independently.
 Written communications skills are a must.
 Investigators must be able to produce well-written and comprehensive reports that clearly articulate their findings.